-Lately I’ve been working on a project which includes capturing ‘post card’ type images in and around San Francisco.
-A huge challenge with this project is that I’m doing on my own time, which ain’t much, and it means that I can’t often visit the best locations at the most ideal times.
+I was working on a project which included capturing postcard-type images in and around San Francisco.
+A huge challenge with this project was that I was doing it on my own time, which wasn’t much.
+That meant that I couldn’t often visit the best locations at the most ideal times.

-This presents a problem to solve which is, ‘How can I get at least a good (doesn’t have to be great) photo when the light isn’t very good?’
-And I decided to share some ideas which have come from this experience.
+This presents a problem to solve which is, how can I get at least a good (doesn’t have to be great) photo when the light isn’t very good?

 On one particular occasion, I took time to shoot after getting everyone to school in the morning.
-That means that the best light was already gone but, still, I wanted and see what I could get — in about an hour.
-I chose to visit Fort Point in San Francisco which is a very good vantage point for Golden Gate Bridge photos.
+That meat that the best light was already gone but, still, I wanted to see what I could get in about an hour.
+I visited Fort Point in San Francisco which is a very good vantage point for Golden Gate Bridge photos.

-In that 360 above, the sun looks low in the sky but it’s a bit misleading since the road is right next to a hill.
-It was actually around 10am by the time I even got started and the light got worse from there.
-By this time the light didn’t show the bridge in it’s brilliant morning red (‘International Orange’ for you trivia buffs), and the sky was rather bright. in addition some foreground elements were in shadow.
+It was around 10 a.m. by the time I even got started and the light got worse from there.
+By this time, the light didn’t show the bridge in its brilliant morning red (“International Orange” for you trivia buffs), and the sky was rather bright.
+In addition, some foreground elements were in the shadows.

 Whatever the reason you find yourself with a photo-opportunity, and disappointing light, it’s important to be flexible about the image you expected to get vs. the image you can get.
 At the very least, it’s an opportunity to try something new and maybe try something outside of your normal comfort zone.